Median scoring rules now supported! *

 - Wildcard spots: For some hosting sites, this number will be automatically transferred from the league data.
 If not, select the appropriate number of wildcard spots.
 For non-division leagues this is the total number of playoff spots.
 For most multi-division leagues, this is the number of wildcard spots only.
 For example, in a two-division league with a playoff field of 6 teams and the division winners automatically getting a playoff spot, this number would be 4 (total playoff spots – divisions).
 For multi-conference leagues, the numbers refer to “per conference”.

-- Points(or Goals) Buffer: For leagues that utilize points-based tiebreakers (the most common tiebreaker), since points is a “non-firm” tiebreaker that does not directly correlate to to winning and losing (e.g. Team A could beat Team B 60-50 while Team C could beat Team D 120-100, as such Team D despite losing their game actually gained points on Team A, and vice versa), there is no perfect method for the App to calculate which teams would win a points tiebreaker against any others before the season is over.
+- Points Buffer: For leagues that utilize points-based tiebreakers (the most common tiebreaker), since points is a “non-firm” tiebreaker that does not directly correlate to to winning and losing (e.g. Team A could beat Team B 60-50 while Team C could beat Team D 120-100, as such Team D despite losing their game actually gained points on Team A, and vice versa), there is no perfect method for the App to calculate which teams would win a points tiebreaker against any others before the season is over.
 The best possible method for the App’s purposes is to assume that a team with a large “points-lead” over another would be safe from being overtaken by that second team.
 As such, use the Points Buffer to select a reasonable number of points that any one team behind another team would not be able to overcome before the season ends.
-A rough formula to determine a “reasonable number” would be is (number of weeks remaining) X (difference between a high and low weekly score).
-For example, in a “normal” ff league where a good score is 150 and a bad score is 75, with three weeks remaining a “reasonable number” would be 225 (3 weeks X 75).
+A rough formula to determine a reasonable number would be is (number of weeks remaining) X (difference between a high and low weekly score).
+For example, in a typical ff league where a good score is 150 and a bad score is 75, with three weeks remaining a reasonable number would be 225 (3 weeks X 75).
 This can be adjusted as one sees fit.
-A higher number will be more technically accurate as far as not “assuming” that any one team is not going to miracle a points comeback over another but it also results in the analysis results showing more chances that teams will end up in a tie for a spot that cannot be determined by the App at the current time.
+A higher number may be more technically accurate as far as teams that could still miracle a points comeback won’t be considered eliminated but it also results in the analysis results showing more chances that teams will end up in a tie for a spot that cannot be determined by the App at the current time.

-- Focus on Team (Premium Level): Available when deep analysis above is selected.
+- Focus on Team (Premium Level): The following applies to the android version only, the Focus feature has been moved (and improved) to the Remaining Games section in the iOS version.
+Available when there are many remaining games and Deep Analysis above is selected.
 This option further analyzes the paths of one specific team as it performs calculations in which the focused team would lose every remaining game after the upcoming round.
 As such, the paths accuracy is greatly improved but sill dependent on the number of remaining games.
 The odds displayed will reflect the chances of this team were they to lose every subsequent game, and the other information will be inaccurate.

 Approximate odds for each team to win their division (if applicable) and to get a playoff spot will be shown.
 The playoff odds may (depending on tiebreakers used) be split into two parts: “C” indicates the odds of a team securing a spot either through a better record than the other teams or by winning a tiebreaker against other teams if that can be determined at the present time; “T” indicates the odds of a team being in a tiebreaker situation for a spot whose winner cannot be determined at the present time (usually due to a points related tiebreaker).